Amtrak Using Eminent Domain to Seize Control of DC’s Union Station

 Amtrak argued that its plan to improve the station and increase passenger volume cannot occur if Ashkenazy is involved, in a complaint in D.C.
 District Court last Thursday.

-In a prepared statement, Amtrak noted it would work with partners like the U.S. Department of Transportation, the Federal Railroad Administration and local and regional commuter authorities to achieve its vision for the future of Union Station.
+Amtrak noted in a prepared statement that it would work with partners including the U.S. Department of Transportation, the Federal Railroad Administration and local and regional commuter authorities to meet its goals for Union Station.

-“This is an important step that will allow Amtrak to directly invest in [Washington Union Station] in a more efficient and effective manner, make improvements with the most benefit for intercity and public transit customers, including enhancement to passenger flow, ticketing and waiting areas, and critical safety projects,” a spokesperson said.
+“This is an important step that will allow Amtrak to directly invest in [Washington Union Station] in a more efficient and effective manner, make improvements with the most benefit for intercity and public transit customers, including enhancement to passenger flow, ticketing and waiting areas, and critical safety projects,” a spokesperson said in a statement.

 Requests for comment from Amtrak and Ashkenazy were not immediately returned.